Overview of offering services in Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-- Platform as a Service (PaaS) services like App Services, API Apps, API Functions, SQL, MySQL.
+- Platform as a Service (PaaS) services like App Services, API Apps, API Functions, SQL, and MySQL.

 You can even combine services to integrate and build complex solutions for different users.